Characters of Kingdom Hearts: Kairi

-During Kingdom Hearts, the 14-year-old Kairi's heart is stolen by the darkness bugs commanded by "Ansem", sending her body into a coma while her heart takes refuge within Sora's.
-Upon learning her identity as a Princess of Heart and the location of her heart, Sora sacrifices his own heart in order to release hers and return to her body.
+During Kingdom Hearts, where Kairi is 14 years old, her heart is stolen by darkness bugs commanded by Ansem, sending her body into a coma while her heart takes refuge within Sora.
+Upon learning her of identity as a Princess of Heart and the location of her heart, Sora sacrifices his own heart to release hers and allow it to return to her body.
 While Sora disappears, Kairi escapes from a revived Ansem along with Donald Duck and Goofy.
-Soon after, Kairi finds Sora's Heartless and restores to human form.
-Kairi later remains behind on the restored Destiny Islands to await Sora's return from this journey.
-In Kingdom Hearts II, Kairi is approached by Axel to come with her, but she runs away with the help of Pluto and a dark corrider made by Riku.
-She is soon kidnapped by Saïx to motivate Sora towards acting in the Organization's wishes.
-She escapes with the help of Naminé and Riku, receiving her Keyblade "Destiny Embrace" from the latter to fight alongside Sora while the former merges with her to become a whole being once again.
-After Sora and Riku defeat the Organization's leader Xemnas, Kairi reunites with them at the Destiny Islands.
-In Dream Drop Distance, she is summoned by Yen Sid to train as a Keyblade wielder in order to combat Xehanort's reconfigured Organization XIII.
+Soon after, Kairi finds Sora's Heartless and restores him to human form.
+Kairi later remains behind on the restored Destiny Islands to await Sora's return from his journey.
+In Kingdom Hearts II, Axel approaches Kairi and asks her to come with him, but she flees with help from Pluto and a dark corridor made by Riku.
+Saïx soon kidnaps her to motivate Sora towards acting in the Organization's wishes.
+She escapes with help from Naminé and Riku, who gives her her Keyblade, Destiny's Embrace, to fight alongside Sora, while the former merges with her to become a whole being once again.
+After Sora and Riku defeat the Organization's leader Xemnas, Kairi reunites with them at Destiny Islands.
+In Dream Drop Distance, Yen Sid summons her to train as a Keyblade wielder to combat Xehanort's reconfigured Organization XIII.
 In Kingdom Hearts III, Kairi trains with a reformed Axel in a secret place created by Merlin's magic.
 After completing her training, she reunites with her friends and shares with Sora a paopu, a legendary fruit that binds the destinies of those who eat it together.
 Afterwards, she participates in the final battle against Xehanort and Organization XIII, but Xehanort destroys her body to motivate Sora into helping recreate the χ-blade.
-Following Xehanort's defeat, Sora departs to restore Kairi by using the power of waking; in the final scene of the game, Kairi is shown to have been revived by Sora before he fades away as a consequence.
-In the "Limitcut" episode of Re Mind, Kairi is revealed to be in a deep sleep in Ansem's lab, as Ansem The Wise and his apprentices analyze her heart for clues on Sora's whereabouts.
-In Melody Of Memory, she awakens and is able to deduce with Riku that Sora is in a location outside of their own reality called "Quadratum".
-As Riku departs to save Sora, Kairi stays behind in order to train with Aqua to improve her skills.
+Following Xehanort's defeat, Sora departs to restore Kairi by using the power of waking; in the final scene of the game, Kairi is shown to have been revived by Sora before he fades away as a consequence of overusing the power.
+In the "Limitcut" episode of Re Mind, Kairi is revealed to be in a deep sleep in Ansem's lab, as Ansem the Wise and his apprentices analyze her heart for clues on Sora's whereabouts.
+In Melody of Memory, she awakens and is able to deduce with Riku that Sora is in a location outside of their own reality called "Quadratum".
+As Riku departs to save Sora, Kairi stays behind to train with Aqua.

 Nomura has stated that Kairi's name can be interpreted as "sea", as the on'yomi pronunciation of the Japanese word for "sea" is kai (海).

+Kairi also appears in Super Smash Bros.
+Ultimate as a spirit.